Recently Accepted for Fall 2015?

 Depending on your relationship to the university and the services that you sign up for, your ID card can also be used as an electronic door key and to access a variety of functions and facilities on campus, including athletic events, CornellCard charges, dining units, fitness centers, libraries, and transportation services.

 If you are not a United States citizen or permanent resident, you may need to obtain F-1 student visa status in order to study at Cornell.

 Please read the International Students and Scholars Office (ISSO) guide for newly accepted international students.
 Complete the requirements to get your F-1 certificate of eligibility (called an "I-20") and F-1 entry visa stamp as soon as possible!

-- Submit your final, official transcript in person to your Student Service Representative
+- Submit your final, official transcript to your Student Service Representative

 ATTN: Graduate School Admissions